The Endless Wars Of Yemen

 The growing international outcry from Saudi Arabia’s indiscriminate airstrikes on Sana’a and other population centers forced the UN to arrange a ceasefire even when such measures proved futile throughout the year.
 Meanwhile, in the enclave surrounding Aden the Gulf’s coalition army readies to carve a path of destruction toward the old capital.
 Their enemies, the Houthis, are more determined than ever to resist and avenge their losses, a desire emboldened by open material support from Iran.
 The struggle for Yemen has already killed 10,000 people.
 Without a resolution the body count will inevitably rise.

 Wars end either by force or peaceful accord.
-But neither seem tangible outcomes in for Yemen, a land cursed by persistent warfare.
-During the past half century not a decade has gone by without some form of conflict in Yemen.
+But neither seem tangible outcomes for Yemen, a land cursed by persistent warfare.
+During the past half century not a decade has gone by without some form of conflict engulfing Southern Arabia.
 The lessons learned from a broad survey of its history reveal a damning contradiction.
 Tribal politics and parochial interests have perpetuated an anarchistic climate where power crumbles in the face of social ills.
 But the bygone Saleh-era showed how a single autocratic politician, no matter how calculating, can never fully control his subjects.

 It almost proves there’s no either-or for Yemen.
 Is it a shattered republic better off fragmented?
 Are violent freedom and chaos preferable to brutal dictatorship?
 Do foreign capitals have the right to control Yemen’s past and future?